Khanahr

-Khanahr (Hindi: खनाहर) is a small village in Himachal Pradesh, India.
+Khanahr is a small village in Himachal Pradesh, India.
 The village is situated on the mountain slopes on the right bank of Kataula-ka-khad, a tributary of the Uhl River.
 It is located on MDR23 Mandi-Bajaura Road, at a distance of 18 km from Mandi town.
 The sub-village of Salgi is located on the main road.
 The North Campus of IIT Mandi borders Salgi and the entrance to the campus branches off from MDR23 at Salgi.

 Description

 Khanahr/Salgi is located on MDR23 Mandi-Bajaura Road, at a distance of 18 km from Mandi town.
 MDR23 continues on to Bajaura, connecting to Kullu, a distance of 48 km from Salgi.
 The village has an area of 395 ha.

 The population as of the 2011 Census was 523 with 104 households.
 The languages are Mandyali and Hindi.
 Khanahr is a village in the Kamand Gram Panchayat.
 Khanahr village includes the following sub-villages: Chowkidhar, Kayali, Dwardu, Panjaut, Khada Gehar and Salgi.

 EWOK, a registered society started by IIT Mandi to cater to the education, training and entrepreneurial needs of rural women, has its office in Salgi.
 A number of businesses incubated by EWOK are based in Salgi.